 In some cases, non-compliant vehicles may qualify for financial assistance to cover repair costs through state programs.
 This can help alleviate the financial strain on vehicle owners.

 Failing a vehicle inspection also impacts the vehicle’s resale value.
-A history of failed inspections can deter potential buyers and lower market value.
+A history of failed inspections can deter potential buyers and lower the market value.
 Prospective buyers may see such a vehicle as less reliable or more costly to maintain.
+Dealers routinely check DMV inspection history when evaluating trade-in or resale value.

 Legal Consequences: